If you’re curious about a Pug-Husky mix (otherwise known as a “Hug”), you’ve come to the right place.

 This disease usually occurs in dogs that are around 2-3 years old.

-Juvenile cataracts occur in dogs that are as young as 6 months and as old as 6 years.
+Juvenile cataracts occur in dogs as young as 6 months and as old as 6 years.
 Cataracts can damage the eyes quickly and should be treated quickly.

 Your veterinarian might recommend surgical correction of the lens.